CelerData/terraform-provider-celerdatabyoc/docs/resources/classic_cluster.md

   - `script_path`: (Forces new resource) The path in the AWS S3 bucket that stores the scripts to run via Terraform.
 This S3 bucket must be the one you specify in the `celerdatabyoc_aws_data_credential` resource.
 - `run_scripts_parallel`: Whether to execute the scripts in parallel.
 Valid values: `true` and `false`.
 Default value: `false`.
 - `query_port`: The query port, which must be within the range of 1-65535 excluding 443.
 The default query port is port 9030.
 Note that this argument can be specified only at cluster deployment, and cannot be modified once it is set.
+- `idle_suspend_interval`: The amount of time (in minutes) during which the cluster can stay idle.
+After the specified time period elapses, the cluster will be automatically suspended.
+Valid values are `0` and integers with the range of 60-99999.
+Note that the Auto Suspend feature is disabled if you set this argument to `0`.

 ## See Also